OGGM/oggm-edu/docs/notebooks_ice_flow_parameters.rst

 Ice flow parameters
 ===================

 In this notebook we will have a closer look at the parameters that describe ice flow: Glen's creep parameter and the sliding parameter.
-We will implement them in our model and see their nfluence on glacier flow.
+We will implement them in our model and see their influence on glacier flow.

 Open this experiment in your browser with the button below: (**ACHTUNG FALSCHER BINDER**)